bbneves/Spotify_Playlist_Analysis/README.md

 Based on these results, we removed the audio features `Mode` (major or minor key), `Key` (signature), `Time Signature,` and `Tempo.` Our dataset was then split into training and testing sets with a standard 75/25 split, and scaled.

 ### Model Choice & Results
+The features we used to train the models were those we found as most correlated with popularity and/or most correlated with each other.<br>
+This included danceability, energy, loudness, valence, instrumentalness and acousticness.<br><br>

 Thus far, we have used linear regression and neural network models for predicting popularity, with the latter being most successful.
-As we move further into the machine learning portion of our project, we also plan on exploring the data using a Random Forest classifier and other linear regression models to test and improve accuracy.
+As we move further into the machine learning portion of our project, we also plan on exploring the data using a Random Forest classifier and other regression models to test and improve accuracy.

+The Linear Regression model is often a great starting point when working with a dichotomous dependent variable so we chose to start there. <br>
+The accuracy score for our Logistic Regression model was 0.768<br>

+As our data did not prove to have many linear relationships we moved to a nonlinear SVM classification model.<br>
+The SVM classification model maps samples onto a high-dimensional feature space to make linear classification more possible.
+Our model in particular used a polynomial kernel.<br>
+The accuracy score for SVM classification model was 0.748<br><br>

 The neural network with 42 neurons to analyze our 18 features has delivered the best results so far, with an accuracy of .8145, surpassing our linear regression models.
 We plan to perform additional tests of this model using additional datasets to mitigate potential bias in the one we scraped.